jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - 6.2.9 Breach attack simulations
   - **Breach and attack simulation (BAS)**: platforms that seek to automate some aspects of penetration testing
-  - The BAS platform is not actually waging attacks, but conducting automated testing of security controls to identify deficencies
+  - The BAS platform is not actually waging attacks, but conducting automated testing of security controls to identify deficiencies
   - A BAS system combines red team (attack) and blue team (defense) techniques together with automation to simulate advanced persistent threats (and other advanced threat actors) running against the environment
   - Designed to inject threat indicators onto systems and networks in an effort to trigger other security controls (e.g. place a suspicious file on a server)
     - detection and prevention controls should immediately detect and/or block this traffic as potentially malicious